launchdarkly/sdk-test-harness/docs/running.md

 * `-host <NAME>` - sets the hostname to use in callback URLs, if not the same as the host the test service is running on (default: localhost)
 * `-port <PORT>` - sets the callback port that test services will connect to (default: 8111)
 * `-run <PATTERN>` - skips any tests whose names do not match the specified pattern (can specify more than one)
 * `-skip <PATTERN>` - skips any tests whose names match the specified pattern (can specify more than one)
 * `-stop-service-at-end` - tells the test service to exit after the test run
 * `-junit <FILEPATH>` - writes test results in JUnit XML format to the specified file
 * `-debug` - enables verbose logging of test actions for failed tests
 * `-debug-all` - enables verbose logging of test actions for all tests
+* `-record-failures` - record test failures to the given file.
+Test failures recorded can be skipped by the next run of the test harness via -suppress-failures.
+* `-suppress-failures` - path to test failures recorded by `-record-failures`.
+The test harness will automatically skip any tests contained in the file.

 For `-run` and `-skip`, the rules for pattern matching are as follows:

-* The match is done againt the full path of the test.
+* The match is done against the full path of the test.
 The full path is the string that appears between brackets in the test output.
 It may include slash-delimited subtests, such as `parent test name/subtest name/sub-subtest name`.
 * In the pattern, each slash-delimited segment is treated as a separate regular expression.
 So, for instance, you can write `^evaluation$/a.c` to match `evaluation/abc` and `evaluation/xaxcx` but not match `xevaluationx/abc`.
 * However, `(` and `)` will always be treated as literal characters, not regular expression operators.
 This is because some tests may have parens in their names.
 If you want "or" behavior, instead of `-run (a|b)` just use `-run a -run b` (in other words, there is an implied "or" for multiple values).
 * If `-run` specifies a test that has subtests, then all of its subtests are also run.